7 Ways to Get Started Working Out

-When in doubt walk it out.
+When in doubt, walk it out.
 My favorite thing to do is walk and worship.
 Whether I have a great playlist, amazing sermon, bible study, or just to walk in nature.
-Spending time strolling (not power walking) and being filled with teh Holy Spirit has produced some Hallelujah moments as well as great revelations.
-Try to carve 30 minutes out of your day an enjoy the difference.
+Spending time strolling (not power walking) and being filled with teh Holy Spirit has produced some Hallelujah moments and great revelations.
+Try to carve 30 minutes out of your day and enjoy the difference.

 3. Workout at home